JuhoErvasti/tat/README.md

   Following are features which I've thought of but aren't top priority.

   Most important:
+  - Preserve table state for each layer instead of resetting it every time when closing layer
   - Optimize performance
     - Some drivers such as CSV and WFS are slow even with a fairly small number of features